ifurusato/kros-core/README.md

 Subscriber).

 Each event type has a fixed priority.
-The Arbitrator receives this flow of events and passes along to a Controller the highest priority event for a given clock cycle (typically 50ms/20Hz).
-The Controller takes the highest priority event and for that clock cycle initiates any Behaviours registered for that event type.
+The Arbitrator receives this flow of events and passes along to a Controller the highest priority event.
+The Controller takes the highest priority event and initiates any Behaviours registered for that event type.

+There is no inherent system clock as the system is asynchronous, but on previous implementations a clock cycle (typically 50ms/20Hz) optionally regulates how often hardware like a motor controller receives updates.

 For example, a Subscriber that filters on bumper events receives a message whose event type is Event.BUMPER_PORT (the left/port side bumper has been triggered).
 This Subscriber